-The following teams perform thorough reviews of climate-related
+The following teams perform thorough reviews of climate-related risks:

-Risk management in finance: From time to time, we may see a direct or indirect impact from natural hazards like drought, wildfires, floods, severe storms, hurricanes, and other weather-related events.
+- Internal audit in finance: Our internal audit team performs an annual risk assessment to help identify and manage business risks.
+The head of Internal Audit interviews senior leaders across our key business functions, to understand their perspective on the current and potential future risks to the company.
+In addition to obtaining senior leaders' general feedback on risks, leaders are asked to review a prioritized list of risk categories and rank them in terms of potential impact to the company (based on severity of risk and likelihood of occurrence).
+Additionally, the internal audit team leverages the feedback and report to help determine internal audit projects for the upcoming quarters.
+These findings, both the qualitative feedback and the quantitative rankings, are summarized in a report shared with both senior leadership and the BOD's Audit Committee. - Risk management in finance: From time to time, we may see a direct or indirect impact from natural hazards like drought, wildfires, floods, severe storms, hurricanes, and other weather-related events.
 The financial consequence of the severity of these events could be significant if we are not prepared.
 Our risk assessments help in analyzing the company's climate-related risks based on their impact versus likelihood, followed by a business impact assessment to help score and prioritize critical operations and processes for practical actions and timely distribution of resources.
 We leverage these assessments to derive the financial and operational impact of climate-related risk, which can lead to business interruption.
-We also work with climate risk experts and consultants from time to time for guidance on existing and emerging risks associated with climate change.

-Supply chain risk management in global operations: Our Business Continuity Plan takes into consideration the operational and financial-related risks for various scenarios, such as supply chain interruption and/or disruptions at manufacturing locations.
-The team conducts a business interruption assessment annually to validate the level of insurance coverage purchased.
-This evaluation includes an analysis of the financial metadata for each manufacturing location, gross revenues minus variable costs to determine profit, and any reductions to be considered for the redundancies established.
+We also work with climate risk experts and consultants from time to time for guidance on existing and emerging risks associated with climate change. - Supply chain risk management in global operations: Our Business Continuity Plan takes into consideration the operational and financial-related risks for various scenarios, such as supply chain interruption and/or disruptions at manufacturing locations.
+The team conducts a business interruption assessment annually to validate the level of insurance coverage